 To establish that a burglary took place, the following elements must first be established:

-- That it is a building or part of a building
+- That it is a building or part of a building;

 What is meant by a firearm or imitation firearm?

-What is meant by any explosives?
+What is meant by explosives for these purposes?

-- That the defendant had it at the time of the burglary
+- That the defendant had it at the time of the burglary.